Turtle Nature Reserve

-The entire east coast of the island consists of a protected area, both of the island’s flora and fauna, where you will find the beaches of the Costa de Boa Esperança, vast stretches of white sandy beaches, not recommended for swimming, but well known among the water sports community, mostly by kite-surfers and wind-surfers.
-Due to its wind currents.
+The entire eastern coast of the island is designated as a protected area, safeguarding both the island’s flora and fauna.
+Here lie the beaches of Costa de Boa Esperança, vast expanses of white sandy shores.
+While swimming is not recommended due to strong currents, these beaches are well-known among the water sports community, particularly for kitesurfing and windsurfing due to the prevailing winds.

 BIOS.CV

-• Non-profit association for environmental conservation and sustainable development, registered in Cape Verde on February 1, 2013 is composed of national and foreign professionals in the area of Marine Biologists, veterinarians, researchers, university professors, ecotourism entrepreneurs, among others.
+A non-profit organization for environmental conservation and sustainable development, registered in Cape Verde on February 1, 2013.
+It comprises national and international professionals in the fields of marine biology, veterinarians, researchers, university professors, ecotourism entrepreneurs, and more.

-• For the past 14 years, BIOS.CV members have dedicated great effort in the study and conservation of sea turtles in Cape Verde, having also engaged in activities aimed at making the competent authorities, native population and tourists aware of the importance of protecting these endangered species and their critical habitats.
-It has also encouraged sustainable development practices among the local inhabitants.
+Over the past 14 years, BIOS.CV members have dedicated significant efforts to the study and conservation of marine turtles in Cape Verde.
+They also engage in activities aimed at raising awareness among relevant authorities, the local population, and tourists about the importance of protecting these endangered species and their critical habitats.
+Furthermore, they promote sustainable development practices among local residents.

-• The conservation expertise of BIOS.CV goes beyond the protection of sea turtles.
-BIOS.CV also carries out research and monitoring activities of birds (gulls, Pintails, Frigatebirds, …), humpback whales (Megaptera novaeangliae) and keeps a record of strandings of cetaceans off the coast of Boa Vista.
-Besides our general study of the archipelago’s marine biodiversity, we also carry out information, education, and environmental awareness activities directed at the local population and visitors.
+BIOS.CV’s conservation experience extends beyond marine turtle protection.
+They also conduct research and monitoring of birds (seagulls, terns, frigates, etc.), humpback whales (Megaptera novaeangliae), and maintain a record of cetacean strandings along the Boa Vista coast.
+Alongside the general study of marine biodiversity in the archipelago, they also conduct information, education, and environmental awareness activities aimed at the local population and visitors.

 Turtle Foundation:

-• Founded on July 3, 2012, with its official office located in Germany, it has a camp located on the coast of Curral Velho, and others at other strategic points on the island.
+• Founded on July 3, 2012, with its official headquarters in Germany, it has a field station located on the coast of Curral Velho, and others at strategic points on the island;

-• With the mission of contributing to the conservation of sea turtles through their projects, cooperating with local communities where sea turtles and people can live together harmoniously, where sea turtles and their habitats are protected in a sustainable, healthy and safe way from the threat of extinction and destruction.
-With the experience of biologists and specialists, they do an excellent job in preserving this species.
+• With the mission to contribute to the conservation of marine turtles through its projects, collaborating with local communities where marine turtles and people can coexist harmoniously.
+Their goal is to protect turtle populations and their habitats sustainably, healthily, and securely from the threat of extinction and destruction.
+With the expertise of biologists and specialists, they excel in the conservation of this species.

 tartaruga noite boa vista 2